CodePushGo/website/src/content/blog/en/checklist-for-validating-capacitor-app-updates.md

 ### OTA & Distribution Testing

--   Use [Capgo channels](https://capgo.app/docs/webapp/channels/) to roll out updates in stages or to beta groups.
+-   Use [CodePushGo channels](https://capgo.app/docs/webapp/channels/) to roll out updates in stages or to beta groups.
 -   Confirm that at least 95% of active users receive updates within 24 hours [\[1\]](https://capgo.app/).
 -   Segment users by channel and ensure each segment gets the correct version.
 -   Track real-time metrics to monitor update success and user engagement.